StemcellTeam/alfresco-monitoring/README.md

 This project is a solution to monitor Alfresco software (http://www.alfresco.com/) with OpenSource tools.
 Note that these tools can be used to monitor most software i.e. a database server, so we can use them to monitor the solution not just one application.

-These tools have been configured to run on Linux servers only.
-Work will be done in a near future to have this monitoring solution running on Windows OS too.
+These tools have been configured to run on Linux servers only so if you are going to run the on a different Operating System you may have to make some changes.

 The OpenSource tools used are: